WebDevStudios/constant-contact-forms/readme.txt

 * Added: Classes for individual form inputs and textareas on rendered form.
 * Added: Request to opt into some anonymous data tracking for Constant Contact's information usage.
 * Added: Note about no forms being available in modal popup, if none available.
-* Added: Ability to disable emails if ConstantContact account is connected and "disable email" option checked.
+* Added: Ability to disable emails if Constant Contact account is connected and "disable email" option checked.
 * Added: Necessary disclosure text to output on comment form and login/registration form when able to do advanced opt-in for list enrollment.
 * Fixed: Possible issues with PHP 5.2 compatibility from the widget.
 * Fixed: Prevent status message from displaying multiple times if multiple forms present on the page.